 Ashleigh Banfield joined HLN as host of Primetime Justice with Ashleigh Banfield in October, 2016.
 The one hour, live, Monday-Thursday program covers the day's most pressing legal and social issues, trials and hot topic debates with the host's own passionate point of view.

-Ashleigh Banfield anchors Legal View with Ashleigh Banfield each weekday at noon.
-Banfield joined the network in 2011 as co-anchor of CNN's morning show Early Start.
+Just prior to hosting this program on HLN, she anchored Legal View with Ashleigh Banfield on sister network CNN.
+Banfield joined CNN in 2011 as co-anchor of the morning news show Early Start.
 Over the course of her career, she has covered breaking news from across the country and around the globe.

-Most recently, she has reported from the scenes of the bombing at the Boston Marathon in Massachusetts and the shooting at Sandy Hook Elementary School in Newtown, Connecticut.
-Banfield has also been responsible for informing the public about the happenings at both the George Zimmerman trial and the Jodi Arias trial, bringing to light the complicated courtroom proceedings of each case.
+Banfield has reported from the scenes of the bombing at the Boston Marathon in Massachusetts and the shooting at Sandy Hook Elementary School in Newtown, Connecticut.
+Banfield also reported live from the trials of George Zimmerman, Jodi Arias and Casey Anthony, bringing to light the complicated courtroom proceedings of each case, including the death penalty.

 Banfield was a correspondent for ABC News, reporting for Good Morning America, 20/20, World News with Diane Sawyer and Nightline.
 Prior to ABC, Banfield anchored and hosted three programs on TruTV (formerly Court TV) including a daily legal news program Banfield and Ford: Courtside; the weekly evening show Hollywood Heat; and the successful prime time special series that she created and co-produced, Disorder in the Court.
 In 2008, the Gracie Allen Awards named her Outstanding Anchor, recognizing her achievement at Court TV.
 Her Banfield and Ford: Courtside program coverage of the - Rhode Island Nightclub Fire -- earned a Telly Award in 2007.